lambdal/deeplearning-benchmark/pytorch/README.md

 ### Run benchmark
 ```
-NAME_NGC=pytorch:22.10-py3
+export NAME_NGC=pytorch:22.10-py3
-NAME_CONFIG=8xA100_40GB_SXM4_v1 # Select the configuration from deeplearning-benchmark/scripts/config_v1
+export NAME_CONFIG=8xA100_40GB_SXM4_v1 # Select the configuration from deeplearning-benchmark/scripts/config_v1
-NAME_MODEL=all # Set to all for benchmark all the models.
+export NAME_MODEL=all # Set to all for benchmark all the models.
 You can also select a particular model from the model list
-TIME_OUT=3000
+export TIME_OUT=3000

 docker run \
 	--rm --shm-size=1024g \